TSoGiants/COMP2101-Embedded-Systems/README.md

 ### Notes from Standing Meeting (9/13/19)

 Discussed an overall project plan for the students to complete throughout the course.
 Decided that the format of a 3-week mini-project, followed by a longer 5-week project would be applicable to this course.
 Looked through a number of Arduino starter-kits on Amazon.com, but did not select one that would be the "ideal" fit for the course.
 Concluded that the course should be written around components available in common kits, rather than trying to find a kit or package that fits a given curriculum.

-Mr. Dugie - Evaluate available Arduino kits to find a good match for our course objectives.

-Dr. F - Still needs to write up an introduction to microcontrollers based on the previously written slide deck.

 ### Notes from Standing Meeting (9/27/19)